 The Group and the Company are exposed to various financial risks, that are particular to its core business of petrochemical.
-These risks, which arise in the normal course of the Group's and the Company's business, comprise credit risk, liquidity risk and market risk relating to interest rates, foreign currency exchange rates and prices.
+These risks, which arise in the normal course of the Group's and the Company's business, comprise counterparty credit risk, liquidity risk and market risk relating to interest rate risk and foreign exchange risk.

-The Group has policies and guidelines in place that sets the foundation for a consistent approach towards establishing an effective financial risk management across the Group.
+The Group has policies and guidelines in place that sets the foundation for a consistent approach towards establishing an effective integrated financial risk management across the Group.